Why isn’t I’m a Celebrity on tonight? Everything you need to know

 The Good Morning Britain contributor was taken to hospital for a check up.
 However, due to breaking the show’s Covid bubble, he had to withdraw.
 His daughter, Chloe, said that he was “livid” by the decision.

-Two more celebrities were on the verge of quitting this week.
-After failing in two tasks, music producer and rapper Naughty Boy threatened to leave the series, with former Strictly Come Dancing judge Arlene Phillipsfollowing suit.
+Two more celebrities were on the verge of quitting last week.
+After failing in two tasks, music producer and rapper Naughty Boy threatened to leave the series, with former Strictly Come Dancing judge Arlene Phillips following suit.

 The Sun reports that Philips, who, at 78, is the oldest contestant to have ever participated in the show, is struggling with “chronic pain”.